kjellm/kjellm.github.com/event.markdown

 [guid]: https://en.wikipedia.org/wiki/Globally_unique_identifier

 Event sourcing is the idea that, rather than saving the current state of a system, you save events.
-The state of the system can then be rebuilt by replaying these stored events.
-You often see event sourcing in conjunction with some key supporting ideas:
+The state of the system at any point in time can then be rebuilt by replaying these stored events.
+You often see event sourcing in conjunction with some other key supporting
+ideas:

 - [Domain Driven Design][ddd] (DDD) [^ddd-patterns]
 - [Command Query Responsibility Segregation][cqrs] (CQRS)
 - [Publish/subscribe][pubsub] (Pub/sub)

-My intention is not to explain all these concepts in detail, but rather to show, with code written in Ruby[^ruby], how all comes together.
+My intention is not to explain all these concepts in detail, but rather to show, with code written in Ruby[^ruby], one way that all can come together.
 I hope to be able to do this in a concise and readable manner.
 As such, the code is simple by design.
 Most classes would need further refinements before being suitable for real world usage.
-My intention for this article is for it to be an light introduction and an companion to other sources.
+I hope that you find this article to be a nice companion to other, more in depth, sources.

-I have structured this document in two parts.
-The first part is the infrastructure, the building blocks: an event store, base classes for repositories, command handlers, etc. In the second part I will illustrate how this infrastructure can be used by making an tiny example application for a tiny example domain.
-Here I will also illuminate how CRUD operations can be implemented in a concise way.
+This article is divided into two parts.
+The first part sets up the infrastructure, the building blocks.
+In the second part I will illustrate how this infrastructure can be used to make a tiny example application for a tiny example domain.

 You can download the entire source code from [this gist][1].

 ## Infrastructure

-### Setup
+### Prerequisites

-Before we can begin for real, we need to do some setup.
-The rest of the code shown in this article depends on the following:
+Before we can begin for real, we need to do define some basic classes and methods, that the rest of the code shown in this article depends
+on:

-- Some monkeypatching of String and Hash.
-(Would use [refinements][refinements] for this in a real project)
+- Some monkeypatching of String and Hash.[^refinements]
 - A [UUID][uuid] module
 - A BaseObject that all classes inherits from.
 It provides:
   - a class method for defining *attributes*